 To help protect our local environment Council participates in a number of key programs, which are listed below.
-For further advice please contact the Council on 8372 8888.
+For further advice please contact the Project Officer Natural Environments at the City of Mitcham on 8372 8853.

 Cities for Climate Protection